worldline-spain/flutter_architecture_template/README.md

 2. Replace the project name `worldline_flutter` in all files.
 3. Replace the package name `com.worldline.flutter` in all files.
 4. Remove all files with references to Example code.
+5. Refactor homeWorldline on `constants.dart`
+6. Rename folder on `android/app/src/main/kotlin/` to your package name

 ### Generate native splash